 LIFE IN A MIXED STATE

-a village idot's struggle to find a path to freedom
+a village idiot's struggle to find a path to freedom

 A Work in Progress